edibotopic/edibotopic-website/content/wiki/systemism.md

 recognises the necessity of moving between parts and wholes.

-Encompasses two kinds of *reduction*:
+This encompasses two kinds of *reduction*:

 - Macro-reduction: from parts to wholes
 - Micro-reduction: from wholes to parts